lydialawli/seakoala.io/docs/writings/conflictResolutionNVC.md

 - **Everyone** is working on **fulfilling their own needs** so you cannot expect that others will always be there for you.

+- Even if you are communicating in the realms of NVC, **do not expect** the other to do the same.

 - Even if someone else is an asshole, they are the ones paying for it, not you.
 Don't get defensive and judgemental.
 The only way to have less assholes in this world is to **start empathising and listening** to them, and helping them see the world differently, through words and/or **through example**.

 - Every individual has its preferred form of showing gracefulness and appreciation.
 If others do not show the same way you do, it **does not mean that they value you less**.